-We consent to the use in this Amendment No. 2 to Registration Statement No. 333-100428 of FTI Consulting, Inc. of our report dated August 9, 2002 appearing in the Prospectus, which is part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Registration Statement of FTI Consulting, Inc. on Form S-3 of our report dated August 9, 2002, appearing in this Registration Statement.
+We also consent to the reference to us under the heading "Experts" in such Prospectus.

-/s/ DELOITTE & TOUCHE LLP Parsippany, New Jersey January 15, 2003
+/s/ DELOITTE & TOUCHE LLP Parsippany, New Jersey October 8, 2002